Originally published on Hann's blog in 2007 as "the 3Es for Successful Breastfeeding" (in black).

 the more you feed baby / pump, the more milk you will have.

-advocate dont't give FM at all and used to believe that all will have abundant milk if only they dont' give baby FM but give breast everytime baby wants milk.
+Used to advocate dont't give FM at all and used to believe that all will have abundant milk if only they dont' give baby FM but give breast everytime baby wants milk.

 but I started to change my thinking when I learnt that a friend of mine's milk came only in 2nd week.
 Meanwhile, she gave baby FM and pumped cos she doesn't want to stress herself.